linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 ---
-title: "TypeScript with NeoVim: The ultimate config guide"
+title: "TypeScript with Neovim: The ultimate config guide"
 date: "2025-07-02"
-tag: { displayName: "neovim", uriName: "neovim" }
+tag: { displayName: "Neovim", uriName: "neovim" }
 description: ""
 ---

 [Skip the fuss and see the full configuration.](#the-full-config)

-In the past 2 years I've been improving the NeoVim config I use everyday as a web developer, creating the ultimate NeoVim config for working with TypeScript in Node, React, Angular and Astro projects.
+In the past 2 years I've been improving the Neovim config I use everyday as a web developer, creating the ultimate Neoim config for working with TypeScript in Node, React, Angular and Astro projects.

-While the ultimate NeoVim config doesn't exist, this attempts to be as close as possible.
+While the ultimate Neovim config doesn't exist, this attempts to be as close as possible.
 Everyone has their own preferences, and this article strives to give you the tools to create the ultimate config _for you_.

-If you're using NeoVim for web development, you probably need:
+If you're using Neovim for web development, you probably need:

 1. Syntax highlighting.
 2. Code completion.